Sourdough Everything Bread Recipe

 Bake

-- Tip the sourdough out of the banneton and onto the parchment paper.
+- Tip the sourdough out of the banneton and onto a piece of parchment paper or a dough sling.

-- Score the top of the dough roughly 1/4-1/2 inch deep.
-This gives the bread a place to expand as it bakes.
-Use a lame, sharp knife, or clean razor blade.
+- Use a lame, sharp knife, or clean razor blade to score the top of the dough roughly 1/4-1/2 inch deep, giving the bread a place to expand as it bakes.

 - Bake for 30 minutes with the lid on.
 Remove the lid and bake for an additional 10-15 minutes.
 The internal temperature of the bread will be 200°F/94°C when it's done.